 At first, most mom’s feel a tug when their baby sucks.

-This can be a little uncomfortable.
+This can be a little uncomfortable, but you should NOT experience pain.
 The most common cause of sore nipples is a poor latch.

 Click here for more information on sore nipples.